MaiDeme/Hackaton_grp8/README.md

 5. Counting using featureCounts from subread 1.4.6-p3

 In the `main` branch, you will find the final version of the workflow.
+In the `results` branch, you will find, graphs plots and additional files.
 Use the following command to run the workflow:

 ```